martinp23/peeksgroup-website/content/authors/josh-pitt/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio:
+bio: After spending a year working at the National Deuteration Facility at ANSTO, Josh is completing an Honours project with the Peeks group in 2025.
+His interest lies in the synthesis of unusually conjugated molecules, chiefly [3]radialene structures, and their applications.
+At UNSW, Josh is involved with the Students of Chemistry Society (SOCS) and works as a mentor in the Peer Assisted Study Session (PASS) program.
+Outside the walls of research, you'll find Josh reading one too many books at a time, pampering his two cockatiels, or exploring cafes, bars, and restaurants in Sydney.

 # List each interest with a dash
 interests:
-- Computational chemistry of pi-conjugated molecules
+- Synthesis and properties of [3]radialene derivatives

 # education:
 #   courses:

-#   - course: Title course 1
+#   - course: Bachelor of Advanced Science
-#     institution: Name of Institution
+#     institution: University of New South Wales
-#     year: 2012
+#     year: 2021
 #   - course: Title course 1
 #     institution: Name of Institution
 #     year: 2012